 - Insurance application through policy approval and insurance claims approval for insurance companies

-Business iQ Business Outcomes are a way to use AppDynamics Analytics to monitor and correlate the data flow across multiple event sources and track the total end-to-end time for defined business processes.
-Defining the Business Outcome is simplified using the forms provided to create the milestones that represent each step of the process that interests you, allowing you to focus only on information that interests you.
+Business Journeys, also known as Business Outcomes are a way to use AppDynamics Analytics to monitor and correlate the data flow across multiple event sources and track the total end-to-end time for defined business processes.
+Defining the Business Journey or Business Outcome is simplified using the forms provided to create the milestones that represent each step of the process that interests you, allowing you to focus only on information that interests you.

 You can create Health Thresholds to alert you when the time to complete all the milestones exceeds the specified amount of time.

-You can search business outcome data and see an overview and data of your defined Business Outcome Event in the results window.
-Clicking a business outcome search result displays the details view, as follows:
+You can search business journey or business ooutcome data and see an overview and data of your defined Business Outcome Event in the results window.
+Clicking a business journey or business outcome search result displays the details view, as follows: